ServiceWeaver/weaver/website/blog/deployers.md

 ### Listeners

 Next, we implement the listener methods.
-When a component requests a network listener, the `GetListenerAddress` method is invoked.
+When a component requests a network listener, `Envelopehandler.GetListenerAddress` method is invoked.
 This method returns the address on which the component should listen.
 Our simple deployer always returns `"localhost:0"`.